-Mr. Rahul Pathak is a graduate in Mechanical Engineering, who also holds a Masters degree in Welding Engineering, The Ohio State University, Columbus, Ohio, USA.
+Mr. Rahul Pathak is a graduate in Mechanical Engineering from the College of Engineering, Pune, India and also holds a Master of Welding Engineering degree from The Ohio State University, Columbus, Ohio, USA.
 He has close to 3 decades of experience in the welding industry.
 Read on to know more about his journey and growth in the industry.

 Did you know that a car on an average has 10,000 welds?
 From toothpaste tubes to beverage cans to phone powering cells, welding is an indispensable part of our lives.

-Involved in the conceptualization, manufacturing and execution of automated welding systems and robotic welding systems in various industry segments such as automotive, nuclear, aerospace, defense, construction-mining and general industry segments.
-Developed various automation and industry specific applications and solutions for more than 25 years.
-Developed robot cells that are CE certified (European market) as well as UL certified (American market).
+Mr. Pathak is involved in the conceptualization, manufacturing and execution of automated welding systems and robotic welding systems in various industry segments such as automotive, nuclear, aerospace, defense, construction-mining and general industry segments.
+He has developed various automation and industry specific applications and solutions for more than 25 years.
+He has developed and manufactured robot cells that are CE certified (for the European market) as well as UL certified (for the American market).

 My first contact with welding as an application and useful everyday tool came when I welded our fence using the shielded metal arc process, normally seen on the roadside repair and maintenance workshops.
 Little did I realize then that I would make it a career.